Matt Jones (footballer, born 1986)

 Matthew Robert Jones (born 11 May 1986) is an English former professional footballer who played as a goalkeeper.
-He is the assistant coach of the Quinnipiac Bobcats.
+He is the lead assistant coach of the Quinnipiac Bobcats.

 He spent his entire senior career in the United States and Portugal, where he made 145 appearances for Santa Clara, União da Madeira, Belenenses and Tondela in the latter's professional leagues.
 He also played a single Major League Soccer game for the Philadelphia Union.

 Playing career

 College and amateur

 Born in Stoke-on-Trent, Jones was a member of Port Vale's academy from the age of nine.
 He then played for West Bromwich Albion, making several reserve team appearances from age 17–19.

 Jones moved to the United States in 2005, to attend and play college soccer at Sacred Heart University in Fairfield, Connecticut.
 He helped the team finish fourth in regular season of the Northeast Conference, losing in the playoffs to eventual champions Monmouth University, 1–2.

 Jones was selected to the All-Northeast Conference second team, the NSCAA All-New England second team and was voted Male Rookie of the Year as a freshman in 2005, being picked to the All-Northeast Conference first team and the All-Mideast Region second team in 2007 and 2008.
 In 2009, he was awarded the "All Pioneer" honour on top of being a nominated in the final 30 of the Lowe's Senior CLASS Award in 2009; additionally, he was named NEC Scholar Athlete of the year in 2009, and graduated magna cum laude with a GPA of 3.7 and a degree in Business administration.